-Marking is when a dog lifts his leg and sprays a small amount of urine onto a vertical surface.
+Marking is when a dog lifts their leg and sprays a small amount of urine onto a vertical surface.
 It’s a form of canine communication—not something dogs do because they need to empty their bladders.
-As unpleasant as marking inside the house is, it doesn’t mean an otherwise housebroken dog has forgotten his potty training.
+As unpleasant as marking inside the house is, it doesn’t mean an otherwise housebroken dog has forgotten their potty training.

 Marking is most often seen in sexually mature intact male dogs, but both neutered males and intact and spayed females can sometimes mark.

 Why Dogs Mark

 - Calling attention to newness